jinjagit/calculator/README.md

 ![different layouts of calculator](img/calcLayouts.png)
 * calculator evaluates expressions containing multiple operators, with or without parentheses
 * calculator only accepts well-formed expressions
-* content of main display can be backspace deleted to edit
+* numerical content of main display, excluding scientific notation, can be backspace deleted to edit
-* result displayed in main display becomes first part of new expression if operator next input
+* numerical result, _including_ scientific notation, displayed in main display becomes first part of new expression if operator is next input
 * 'fast operate': When only one value and one operator have been added to expression, '=' will evaluate the value reflexively. e.g. the inputs '3 * =' are equivalent to '3 * 3 ='
 * while last operator is last item added to expression (in secondary display):
   * the operator can be replaced by entering a new operator